A7med7777/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 <br>1-search_replace.py: a function that replaces all occurrences of an element by another in a new list.
 <br>2-uniq_add.py: a function that adds all unique integers in a list (only once for each integer).
 <br>3-common_elements.py: a function that returns a set of common elements in two sets.
+<br>4-only_diff_elements.py: a function that returns a set of all elements present in only one set.